HumanSignal/label-studio/docs/source/guide/ml.md

 ## Model training

-Training a model allows it learn from submitted annotations and potentially improve its predictions for subsequent tasks.
+Training a model allows it to learn from submitted annotations and potentially improve its predictions for subsequent tasks.

 After you connect a model to Label Studio as a machine learning backend and annotate at least one task, you can start training the model.
 You can use automated or manual training.